Meteor Showers in March–June 2026

 • Description: Daytime Arietids are the strongest daytime meteor shower of the year.
 The proposed parent bodies of the stream include comets 96P/Machholz and P/1999 J6.

-• Visibility forecast: the Daytime Arietids are rather hard to observe because their radiant is located only about 30° west of the Sun.
-However, their meteors might still be seen shortly before dawn.
-In 2023, the Daytime Arietids start their activity on May 14 and reach their peak on June 7.
-Note that the bright Moon can obstruct the observations.
+The Daytime Arietids are rather hard to observe because their radiant is located only about 30° west of the Sun.
+However, a few bright meteors may be visible shortly before dawn.
+In 2026, the Daytime Arietids start their activity on May 14 and reach their peak on June 7.
+Find out about other daytime meteor showers from the dedicated article.

 Trustpilot